seveas/python-prctl/docs/index.rst

   Return the current value of the parent process death signal.
 See :func:`set_pdeathsig`.

+.. function:: set_ptracer(pid)
+.. versionadded:: 1.3 This is an ubuntu specific patch, appearing as of Ubuntu 10.10

+  Sets the top of the process tree that is allowed to use :func:`PTRACE` on the calling process, assuming other requirements are met (matching uid, wasn't setuid, etc).
+Use pid 0 to disallow all processes.
+For more details, see :file:`/etc/sysctl.d/10-ptrace.conf`.

+.. function:: get_ptracer(pid)
+.. versionadded:: 1.3 This is an ubuntu specific patch, appearing as of Ubuntu 10.10

+  Returns the top of the process tree that is allowed to use :func:`PTRACE` on the calling process.
+See :func:`set_ptracer`.

 .. function:: set_seccomp(mode)

   Set the secure computing mode for the calling thread.
 In the current